cocotools/CoCoTools/cocotools/coords/README.txt

 standard_labels_template.csv: This is the template from which to start the integration of the labels from INCF and CoCoMac.

-standard_labels.csv: This is just what you'd expect; it has all the appropriate columns filled in and should be good to go: there are 97 entries.
-Check out the comments for some supernodes I arbitrarily assigned to a subnode's coordinates (e.g. CoCoMac's 10 I assigned to 10L's coordinates).
+standard_labels.csv: This is the key file for displaying PHT00 coords and end4 nodes.
+There are 118 entries.There is comment column for potentially confusing naming differences ot to explain entries.
+Check out the comments for some supernodes I arbitrarily idiosyncracies (e.g. CoCoMac's 10 I assigned to 10L's coordinates).
 This is for display only; these regions are not isomorphic.
+This file is optimized for end4.
+Rob thinks it may be a good idea When we make a major change in endgraph, like using a diff target space, we should make a new standard_labels file.
+N.B1: The end4 node: 5 does not exist on the incf list and i don't have the time to invest in making up sensible coords and colors for it.
+N.B2: I added a column for frontal nodes, because I hoped this would be easy for F to reference into and find relevant frontal nodes

 1incf_2coco.csv: This file details the nodes that are essentially duplicates.
 For instance F2 and 6DC have separate entries in our